 - (Notes) 1.
 New shares were issued through the public offering on December 4, 2013, and third-party allotment on December 25, 2013, at the paid-in amount less than the value of property to be contributed upon the exercise of each share acquisition right.
-Therefore, the stated value of property to be contributed upon the exercise of each share acquisition right excluding those issued for the 32nd warrant and thereafter is adjusted in accordance with the adjustment provision. - provision.

-2. The person who receives the allotment of share acquisition rights shall offset the amount to be paid for the relevant share acquisition rights against cash compensation equivalent to the amount. - 3.
+Therefore, the stated value of property to be contributed upon the exercise of each share acquisition right excluding those issued for the 32nd warrant and thereafter is adjusted in accordance with the adjustment provision.
+2. The person who receives the allotment of share acquisition rights shall offset the amount to be - The person who receives the allotment of share acquisition rights shall offset the amount to be paid for the relevant share acquisition rights against cash compensation equivalent to the amount. - 3.
 There are no share acquisition rights held by Audit & Supervisory Board Members. - 4.
 The Company conducted a 1-for-4 consolidation of common shares on July 1, 2019.
 Number of shares to be issued upon the exercise of share acquisition rights and exercise price have been adjusted accordingly.